neomundi-io/.github/profile/README.md

 Up and running in 10 minutes.
 Without touching your infrastructure.

-**Bring your key**
-You use your own provider API key — OpenAI, Anthropic, Google, Mistral, DeepSeek, xAI, Cohere.
+**Bring your key** — you use your own provider API key: OpenAI · Anthropic · Google · Mistral · DeepSeek · xAI · Cohere.
 It transits in your request and stays under your control.

-**One redirection point**
-You redirect your LLM calls through `api.neomundi.io`.
+**One redirection point** — you redirect your LLM calls through `api.neomundi.io`.
 No SDK to install, no code changes, no migration.

-**Security**
-Neomundi does not know your provider keys.
+**Security** — Neomundi does not know your provider keys.
 Your prompts are not read or stored.
-Only governance metrics are recorded — stability score, decision, timestamp.
+Only governance metrics are recorded: stability score, decision, timestamp.

-**Compatibility**
-Automatic provider detection from your key:

-`OpenAI · Anthropic · Google · Mistral · DeepSeek · xAI · Cohere`

 ```bash
 curl -X POST https://api.neomundi.io/v1/govern/stream \